Ian-Hassett/gameTheoryProject/README.md

 # gameTheoryProject
+This project is still in progress.
-This project is intended to be a user friendly way to model strategic interaction with game theory.
+This project is intended to become a user friendly way to model strategic interaction with game theory.
 I began this project senior year of highschool.